-- ii.
-Scoring: - Eligible applicant does not provide binding commitment to provide service by an earlier date certain = 0 Points. - Eligible applicant provides binding commitment to provide service by a date earlier than three years from the date on which the subgrantee receives the subgrant from the Eligible Entity = 3 Points. - c.
-Sustainability - Description: Eligible applicants shall submit business plans and related analyses that substantiate the sustainability of the proposed project.
-This can be provided as pro forma statements or analyses, including quarterly cash flow and balance sheet projections, and should include at least three years of operating cost and cash flow projections post targeted project completion.
-Scoring: - Weak demonstration: forecast figures not clear or not realistic, i.e., very high adoption rate, or very high revenue per unit (RPU) = 0 Points. - Strong demonstration: (a) quarterly cash flow statement and balance sheet pro forma to include earnings before interest, taxes, depreciation, and amortization (EBITDA) and subscriber adoption rate for at least 5-10 years beyond targeted completion date, depending on useful life of the network deployed throughout the project area, (b) projected EBITDA is at least 10 percent of total revenue in less than 10 years = 10 Points. - 3.
-Secondary Criteria (Only Required for Selection Among Other Last-Mile Broadband Deployment Projects) - a.
-Speeds and Latency - Description: Eligible applicants must weigh the speeds, latency and other technical capabilities of the technologies proposed by prospective subgrantees seeking to deploy projects that are not Priority Broadband Projects.
-Applications proposing to use technologies that exhibit greater ease of scalability with lower future investment (as defined by the BDO) and whose capital assets have longer useable lives should be afforded additional weight over those proposing technologies with higher costs to upgrade and shorter capital asset cycles.
+- An eligible applicant provides binding commitment to provide service by a date earlier than three years from the date on which the subgrantee receives the subgrant from the Eligible Entity = 2 Points. - An eligible applicant provides binding commitment to provide service by a date earlier than two years from the date on which the subgrantee receives the subgrant from the Eligible Entity = 3 Points. - e.
+Sustainability - i.
+Description: Eligible applicants shall submit business plans and related analyses that substantiate the sustainability of the proposed project.
+This can be provided in the form of pro forma statements or analyses, including quarterly cash flow and balance sheet projections, and should include at least three years of operating cost and cash flow projections post targeted project completion. - ii.
+Scoring: - Weak demonstration: forecast figures not clear or not realistic, i.e., very high adoption rate, or very high revenue per unit (RPU) = 0 Points. - Strong demonstration: (a) quarterly cash flow statement and balance sheet pro forma to include earnings before interest, taxes, depreciation, and amortization (EBITDA) and subscriber adoption rate for at least 5 years beyond targeted completion date, depending on useful life of the network deployed throughout the project area, (b) projected EBITDA is at least 10 percent of total revenue in less than 10 years = 10 Points. - 3.
+Secondary Criteria (Only Required for Selection Among Other Last-Mile Broadband Deployment Projects)